girlscript/winter-of-contributing/JavaScript/Topics/8.JSON/README.md

 Example:

-Suppose we received this text from a web server:
+Suppose we received this JSON from a web server:

 ```JSON
 '{